Marshall Wace prepares for Brexit with Dublin expansion

 Crispin Odey, the hedge fund manager, gave more than £870,000.
 Several of his 14 funds are domiciled in Ireland.

-Jeremy Hosking, co-founder of hedge fund Marathon and shareholder in Crystal Palace FC, donated just under £1.7m to the Leave campaign.
-His current investment business, Hosking & Co, is based in Dublin. – Copyright The Financial Times Limited 2018.
+Jeremy Hosking, co-founder of hedge fund Marathon and shareholder in Crystal Palace FC, donated just under £1.7 million to the Leave campaign.
+His current investment business, Hosking & Co, is based in Dublin. – Copyright The Financial Times Limited 2018